Skip to main content

 Failover

 Failover provides disaster recovery by routing traffic to backup zones when the primary zone is unavailable.
-This is useful in multi-cloud or multi-zone deployments where you want to ensure high availability.
+This ensures high availability in multi-cloud or multi-zone deployments.

 exposures: